0x80/isolate-package/README.md

 Run `pnpm install isolate-package --dev` or the equivalent for `npm` or `yarn`.

-It is recommended to use `pnpm` over `npm` or `yarn`.
-Apart from being fast and efficient, PNPM has better support for monorepos, and the lockfile isolation is solid and works in parallel for multiple packages, [unlike NPM](#npm)
+I recommended using `pnpm` over `npm` or `yarn`.
+Besides being fast and efficient, PNPM has better support for monorepos.

 ## Usage